Healthy Homes Assessment Grenada Village

 What are the most unreasonable gaps or holes?

-If you can feel external air flowing in or a clear draught out of a hole or gap that is, it’s likely to be a gap or hole which requirements sealing in some way.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole, then it’s likely a crack or hole that requirements sealing in somehow.
 Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and let air in or out into your house require sealing.
-In the case of an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.
+Gaps greater than 3mm that let air in or out from your home need the sealing.
+For instance, if an open fireplace isn’t used it could cause draughts, and should be shut from.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as far as possible.

-There is no need to block holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for movement of the building when the household warms and cools so that they are able to be opened and closed rather than sticking.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow for movement of the structure when the home heats and cools, to allow them to be shut and opened, rather instead of being stuck.
+We will examine every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections